HTD-Health/playbook-OUTDATED/education-budget.md

 ### Anything else?

-Oh, do not upload a paper invoice to Gdrive.
-Remember, each time you upload a paper invoice to Gdrive a cat dies.
+Oh, do not upload a paper invoice to Google Drive.
+Remember, each time you upload a paper invoice to Google Drive, a cat dies.

 ![Image of Yaktocat](https://s.yimg.com/ny/api/res/1.2/8if8GGR3yl3IBEyG.mJYoA--~A/YXBwaWQ9aGlnaGxhbmRlcjtzbT0xO3c9ODAw/http://media.zenfs.com/en-US/homerun/people_218/ddeaf5d430f4cc7b679ea3c9c0be05df)